-- 1. A request to be admitted to the program must be submitted by post or e-mail to the Examining Board during the academic year, though no later than: - 1 April for non-EEA applicants; - 1 July for EEA applicants; - 1 August for Dutch applicants. - 2.
-Within six weeks after the application, as referred to in subsection 1, is submitted, the Examining Board will come to a decision and communicate it to the candidate. - 3.
-In view of admission to the program, the Examining Board inquires into the knowledge, insight, skills and motivation of the candidate.
-To complement written evidence of the preceding course(s) of study and training program(s) completed by the candidate, the Examining Board may decide, if necessary, to have certain skills and knowledge tested by experts within or outside the university. - 4.
-Admission is granted subject to the condition that, at the latest on the starting date of the program, the candidate meets the requirements with respect to knowledge and skills, evidenced by certificates of the training programs completed successfully. - 5.
+- 1. An application to be admitted to the program can be submitted to the Admissions Committee of Tilburg School of Catholic Theology, during a period of the academic year that is to be determined and published by the Admissions Committee on the Tilburg University website, it being understood that the program actually starts on or around September 1st of each calendar year. - 2.
+Within six weeks after the application, as referred to in subsection 1, is confirmed as complete, the Admissions Committee will come to a decision and communicate it to the candidate. - 3.
+In view of admission to the program, the Admissions Committee inquires into the previous and/or current education, insight, skills and motivation of the candidate.
+To complement written evidence of the preceding course(s) of study and training program(s) completed by the candidate, the Admissions Committee may decide, if necessary, to have certain skills and knowledge tested by experts within or outside the university. - 4.
+Admission is granted subject to the condition that the student meets all requirements listed in his conditional admission letter no later than on the starting date of the program. - 5.
 In the written statement with respect to admission, the student is made aware of the possibility of appealing to the Examinations Appeal Board.